mike-yuhang-wu/mike-yuhang-wu.github.io/projects/tag-text-game.md

 Tag was a game that I developed in 5 hours with help from AI.
 Which AI?
 Honestly, I do not know the name of.
 It was the AI that often pop up after a Google search, with the title "AI Overview."
 Hopefully that was enough for a citation to my sole partner.

 The idea of this game came from tag game that I played with my classmates on elementary school campus.
-Imagine the feeling that you were not running on a grassfield but in a complete darkness, and you were not having visualized location of your target but just its coordinate and distance, would that be fun?
+Imagine the feeling that you were not running on a grass field but in a complete darkness, and you were not having visualized location of your target but just its coordinate and distance, would that be fun?
 It might … not.
-I have to admit, after testing this game, I felt playing tag with friends on a grassfield would be funnier than this game.
+I have to admit, after testing this game, I felt playing tag with friends on a grass field would be funnier than this game.
 One lesson learned: it is possible that you do not realize something is a trash until you developed it and tested it.

 ## Gameplay